ubermag/discretisedfield/README.md

 - Reading and writing of different file types, such as `.ovf` and `.vtk`

-- Available on all major operating systems (Windows, MacOS, Linux)
+It is available on all major operating systems (Windows, MacOS, Linux) and requires Python 3.5 or higher.

-- Requires Python 3.5+

 ## Installation